Drakanwulf/AddonStub/README.md

 # AddonStub
-A Stand-Alone Stub for loading and updating Stand-Alone Add-ons.
+A Stand-Alone Stub for loading and updating standalone add-ons.